-A candidate who is or has been declared by the Commission to be guilty of :
+- (1) A candidate who is or has been declared by the Commission to be guilty of :- - (a) Obtaining support for candidature by the following means, namely:- - (i) offering illegal gratification to; or - (ii) applying pressure on; or - (iii) blackmailing, or threatening to blackmail any person connected with the conduct of the examination; or - (b) impersonation; or - (c) procuring impersonation by any person; or - (d) submitting fabricated/incorrect documents or documents which have been tampered with; or - (e) uploading irrelevant or incorrect photo/signature in the application form in place of actual photo/signature; or - (f) making statements which are incorrect or false or suppressing material information; or - (g) resorting to the following means in connection with the candidature for the examination, namely:- - (i) obtaining copy of question paper through improper means; or - (ii) finding out the particulars of the persons connected with secret work relating to the examination; or - (iii) influencing the examiners; or - (h) being in possession of or using unfair means during the examination; or - (i) writing obscene matter or drawing obscene sketches or irrelevant matter in the scripts; or - (j) misbehaving in the examination hall including tearing of the scripts, provoking fellow examinees to boycott examination, creating a disorderly scene and the like; or - (k) harassing, threatening or doing bodily harm to the staff employed by the Commission for the conduct of the examination; or - (l) being in possession of or using any mobile phone, (even in switched-off mode), pager or any electronic equipment or programmable device or storage media like pen drive, smart watches etc. or camera or bluetooth devices or any other equipment or related accessories (either in working or switched-off mode) capable of being used as a communication device during the examination; or - (m) violating any of the instructions issued to candidates along with their admission certificates permitting them to take the examination; or - (n) attempting to commit or, as the case may be, abetting the commission of all or any of the acts specified in the foregoing clauses;

-- (i) Obtaining support for his candidature by the following means, namely:- - (a) offering illegal gratification to, or - (b) applying pressure on, or - (c) blackmailing, or threatening to blackmail any person connected with the conduct of the examination, or - (ii) impersonating, or - (iii) procuring impersonation by any person, or - (iv) submitting fabricated documents or documents which have been tampered with, or - (v) making statements which are incorrect or false or suppressing material information, or - (vi) uploading irrelevant photos in the application form in place of actual photo/signature, or - (vii) resorting to the following means in connection with his /her candidature for the examination, namely - a) obtaining copy of question paper through improper means, - b) finding out the particulars of the persons connected with secret work relating to the examination, - c) influencing the examiners, or - (viii) being in possession of or using unfair means during the examination; or - (ix) writing obscene matters, drawing obscene sketches or writing irrelevant matter in the scripts; or - (x) misbehaving in the examination hall including tearing of the scripts, provoking fellow examinees to boycott examination, creating a disorderly scene and the like, or - (xi) harassing or doing bodily harm to the staff employed by the Commission for the conduct of their examinations, or (xii) being in possession of or using any mobile phone (even in switched off mode), pager or any electronic equipment or programmable device or storage media like pen drive, smart watches etc. or camera or blue tooth devices or any other equipment or related accessories either in working or switched off mode capable of being used as a communication device during the examination; or - (xiii) violating any of the instructions issued to candidates along with their admission certificates permitting them to take the examination, or - (xiv) attempting to commit or as the case may be abetting the commission of all or any of the acts specified in the foregoing clauses; may in addition to rendering himself/ herself liable to criminal prosecution, be liable - (a) to and shall be disqualified by the Commission from the examination for which he/she is a candidate and/or - (b) shall be liable to be debarred either permanently or for a specified period - (i) by the Commission from any examination or selection held by them; - (ii) by the Central Government from any employment under them; and - (c) service under Government to if he/she is already in disciplinary action under the appropriate rules.
+in addition to being liable to criminal prosecution, shall be disqualified by the Commission from the Examination held under these Rules; and/or shall be liable to be debarred either permanently or for a specified period:-

-Provided that no penalty under these rules shall be imposed except after
+- (i) by the Commission, from any examination or selection held by them; - (ii) by the Central Government from any employment under them; and shall be liable to face disciplinary action under the appropriate rules if already in service under Government;

-- (i) giving the candidate an opportunity of making such representation, in writing as he/she may wish to make in that behalf; and - (ii) taking the representation, if any, submitted by the candidate with in the period allowed to him/her into consideration.
+Provided that no penalty under this rule shall be imposed except after :-

-Any person who is found by the Commission to be guilty of colluding with a candidate (s) in committing or abetting the Commission of any of the misdeeds listed at Clauses (i) to (xiii) above render himself liable to action in terms of the Clause (xiv).
+- (i) giving the candidate an opportunity of making such representation in writing as the candidate may wish to make in that behalf; and - (ii) taking the representation, if any, submitted by the candidate within the period allowed for this purpose, into consideration. - (2) Any person who is found by the Commission to be guilty of colluding with a candidate(s) in committing or abetting the commission of any of the misdeeds listed at the clauses (a) to (m) above will be liable to action in terms of the clause (n) above.